Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 w_0 = a constant or a bias (take it as a base salary)

-w_age =  a number that demonstrates the importance of the age in calculating the salary
+w_age =  a number that tells by what factor does age influences the salary.

 w_gender = a number that tells by what factor does gender influences the salary.

+w_employer = a number that tells by what factor does employer influences the salary.